AlbrechtL/welle.io/README.md

 There are now FOUR versions of the dab-rpi software, the set is extended with a "command line only" version.

 1. GUI_1  is a version with a GUI using regular QT widgets, it can be build with Qt4 and Qt5;
-2. GUI_2 is a "command line" version. i.e.  no widgets at all, no flexibility, just pass the channel, the program next to Band, Mode and Device (of course there are defaults).
 3. GUI_3  is a touch and high DPI display optimized GUI based in QT QML.
 It can be build using Qt5.7 and higher.
 2. GUI_4  is a version without a GUI, the program is controlled remotely using a TCP connection.
 A simple remote controller is included in the sources;  The dab-rpi version - the simple remote controller as well - can be build using Qt4 and Qt5;